Modfwango/Modfwango/README.md

 =========

 <img align="right" width=135 src="http://dpr.clayfreeman.com/1cc2Y+">
-Modfwango (pronounced `mahd-fuān-gogh`) is a modular socket framework written in PHP.
+Modfwango (pronounced `\ˈmɒd.fweɪn.goʊ\`) is a modular socket framework written in PHP.
 This framework has been refined over the past few years for personal use, and I decided to make it open to the public.
 It is stable, clean, modular, and object oriented.
 This particular repo stemmed from the [IRCBot-PHP](https://github.com/Modfwango/IRCBot-PHP) framework, formerly known as Modfwango.
 I decided to make the separation, because a networking framework with reloadable modules is of more use to people than just a simple IRC bot.